jrothrock/product-finder/README.md

 * Get logs from a container:

-`docker-compose -f ~/deploys/current/production/docker-compose.production.yml logs db`
+`docker-compose -f ~/deploys/current/production/docker-compose.production.yml logs --tail 250 celery`

 * Access the shell of a container (note, cache/redis uses Alpine which doesn't have bash and will need `/bin/sh`)